MechanicalRabbit/DataKnots.jl/doc/src/thinking.md

     =#

 Automatic lifting also applies to built-in Julia operators and values.
-As we demonstrated earlier, the expression `It .+ 1` is a query component that increments each one of its input values.
+The expression `It .+ 1` is a query component that increments each of it's input elements.

     void[Lift(1:3) >> (It .+ 1)]
     #=>